rkmanga/Technical-Writing-Portfolio/README.md

 # Technical Writing Portfolio

 - 👋 Hi, I’m RK
-- 👀 I’m interested in alamost everything about writing and software!
+- 👀 I’m interested in almost everything about writing and software!
 - 🌱 I’m currently learning advanced Javascript
 - 💞️ I’m looking to collaborate on open sourec project documentation
 - 📫 How to reach me: via GitHub